aaronlab/RespondableTextField/README.md

 # RespondableTextField

 `RespondableTextField` is a simple textField library for SwiftUI.
 The reason why I wanted to make this library was because I was too lazy to make `UIViewRepresentable`views every single time.
 Also, I know you were really struggling from, or tired of taking care of UITextFieldDelegate methods, such as `becomeFirstResponder`, `resignFirstResponder`.
-I really hope this helps you.s
+I really hope this helps you.

 <img src="./preview.png" width="260">